 WEATHER: Temperatures in the summer range from 40 F to 95 F. Rainfall can vary, but you should expect at least a day or two of rain.

-YOUR GROUP: The group size ranges from 6-12 participants, plus 2 or more Wilderness Inquiry staff.
+YOUR GROUP: The group size ranges from 3 to 6 participants, plus 1 Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds and abilities, including people with disabilities.
 We will prepare our meals as a group using the kitchen facilities.

 ACCOMMODATIONS: Stay in a cozy north woods lodge just outside of Ely.
 Enjoy the many amenities of Wintergreen Lodge, including indoor bathrooms and showers.
 Typically there are 2-3 people per room, matched by gender or requests to room together.
 In most rooms, solo travelers have single beds and couples share beds.
 Wintergreen Lodge has stairs, narrow doorways, and boardwalks, if you are concerned about accessibility please give us a call.